Frequently Asked Questions

 Who will cover for you when you are not available?

 My goal is to be available to my patients 24 hours a day, 7 days a week.
 However, there will be occasions when I am out of town or otherwise unavailable.
 In these situations, trusted colleagues will cover outpatient and inpatient needs.

 Do I still need health insurance if I enroll with you?

 Yes.
 Your annual fee only pays for the non-clinical, non-covered amenities and benefits that are described in the Highlights & Details document.
 Neither the fee nor the amenities take the place of general health insurance coverage.
-You are advised to continue your Medicare or other health insurance program coverage and to participate in your FSA or HSA plan.
+You are advised to continue your Medicare or other health insurance program coverage.

 Will you be a provider on my insurance plan?

 I intend to remain an in-network provider for most major PPO insurance plans and will bill your insurance directly for professional services that are covered by those plans.
 (Professional services are not covered by your annual fee.)
 If the terms of your insurance plan require a co-pay, I am obligated to request payment at the time of service.
 Even if I am not a provider for your insurance plan, I will attempt to refer you to in-network physicians for any necessary consultations and to in-network facilities for diagnostic tests and hospitalizations as medically indicated.
 Those services will likely be covered by your insurance plan.

 Will my private insurance reimburse my annual fee?

 The annual fee is not reimbursable by your insurance plan.